-After a thorough eye examination and evaluation of suitability for contact lens wear, optometrists and experts at the UEC provide the lenses, necessary lens care kits, individual instructions for wear and care and unlimited follow-up visits over a specified time.
-The initial visit and examination takes about an hour or longer.
+After a comprehensive eye examination and evaluation of suitability for contact lens wear, the doctor can provide diagnostic lenses, lens care kits, individual instructions for wear and care and the necessary follow-up visits to ensure a proper fit and eye health.

 We offer a variety of contact lens options for our patients.
-There are options for almost everyone, including those with astigmatism and dry eyes.
-Some of the contact lenses we provide include:
+There are options for almost everyone, including:

-Made of slightly flexible plastics that allow oxygen to pass through to the eyes.
+Made of flexible plastics that allow oxygen to pass through to the eyes.

 • Available in tints (for handling purposes) and multifocals

-• Can slip off center of the eye more easily than other types.
+• Can dislodge more easily than other types of contact lenses

 Soft Contact Lenses

-• Available in corrections for astigmatism, multifocal, colors or many combinations.
+• Available in corrections for astigmatism, multifocal, or various colors

-Traditionally called orthokeratology, corneal refractive therapy is a non-surgical process clinically developed to reshape the cornea while you sleep.
-The result is the temporary correction of myopia with or without moderate astigmatism.
-These specially designed gas permeable lenses gently reshape the corneal surface during sleep to provide clear, natural vision when the lenses are removed upon waking.
+Corneal refractive therapy, or vision shaping treatment, is a non-surgical process to reshape the cornea while you sleep.
+The result is temporary correction of myopia with or without astigmatism.
+These specially designed gas permeable lenses reshape the corneal surface during sleep to provide clear vision when the lenses are removed upon waking.
 This technology offers freedom from glasses and the hassle of wearing contact lenses during the day.
 Active individuals can freely participate in sports without the interference of glasses or contacts.
 Eye irritation and dryness, sometimes associated with contact lens wear due to outside dust and pollutants, are also eliminated since these lenses are worn only at night.

 Colored Contact Lenses